AcademySoftwareFoundation/MaterialX/documents/DeveloperGuide/ShaderGeneration.md

 In some situations static source code is not enough to implement a node.
 The code might need to be customized depending on parameters set on the node.
 Or for a hardware render target vertex streams or uniform inputs might need to be created in order to supply the data needed for the node implementation.

-In this case a C++ class can be added to handle the implementation of the node.
+In this case, a C++ class can be added to handle the implementation of the node.
 The class should be derived from the base class `ShaderNodeImpl`.
 It should specify what language and target it is for by overriding `getLanguage()` and `getTarget()`.
 It can also be specified to support all languages or all targets by setting the identifier to an empty string, as done for the target identifier in the example below.
 It then needs to be registered for a `ShaderGenerator` by calling `ShaderGenerator::registerImplementation()`.
 See Figure 5 for an example.
-When an `ShaderNodeImpl` class is used for a nodedef the corresponding `<implementation>` element don’t need a file attribute, since no static source code is used.
+When a `ShaderNodeImpl` class is used for a nodedef the corresponding `<implementation>` element doesn’t need a file attribute, since no static source code is used.
 The `<implementation>` element will then act only as a declaration that there exists an implementation for the nodedef for a particular language and target.

 Note that the use of `ShaderNodeImpl` classes for dynamic code generation goes against our design goal of being data driven.
 An application needs to be recompiled after adding a new node implementation class.
 However this usage is only needed in special cases.
 And in these cases the code produced can be made much more efficient by allowing this dynamic generation.
-As a result we choose to support this method of code generation, but it should only be used when inline expressions or static source code functions are not enough to handle the implementation of a node.
+As a result, we choose to support this method of code generation, but it should only be used when inline expressions or static source code functions are not enough to handle the implementation of a node.

 ```c++
 /// Implementation of ’foo' node for OSL